|

 Commodore 64 and Music

-The Commodore 64, to my mind, truly introduced 'real' music to the world of home computing.
-Its impressive inbuilt SID synthesizer was capable of much more than the bleeps and pops common to other machines. (by Michael Braisher for C64.COM)
+It was, in my opinion, the Commodore 64 that truly introduced 'real' music to the world of home computing.
+Its impressive in-built SID synthesiser was capable of much more than the bleeps and pops common to other machines.
+(By Michael Braisher for C64.COM)

 Piracy – Hacking at the Industry's Roots

-Europe is open for business in 1992.
+It's 1992, and Europe is open for business.
 "That's what everyone from Margaret Thatcher to Alan Sugar is telling us at the moment.
 But try telling that to the network of hackers throughout Europe.
-They've been trading cracked games and demos for years.
+They've been trading cracked games and demos for years."

 Book excerpts